philskents/allotments-garden/Home.md

 ---
+type: note
 description: Design and build a method whereby I can publish multiple "digital gardens" to public hosting from a single Obsidian Vault.
 published: true
-title: Introduction
-type: note
 ---
+# Introduction
 ---

 ## Summary